 Opening: GO Group is back „Harder, Faster, Greener, please!“

 Finally, we’re back together again.
 Let’s kick this thing off in style!
 Learn who’s in the room and what is waiting for you – in these days and the future.
+We have a lot to do!

 European Green Festival Roadmap 2030

 The past year YOUROPE worked on Your action plan helping festivals achieving the goals of the European Green Deal.
 Let’s take a close look together.
 The Roadmap visualises areas where festivals and other events need to accelerate to cut their emissions by 2030 and become climate neutral by 2050, according to both EU policies and the UN Paris agreement.
 It contains easy access advice for a number of focus areas as well as differentiation on various levels of expertise in the organisation.
 Each focus area offers lists of measures applicable for different levels of impact and readiness.
 In this way, each festival or event will easily be able to create its own sets of goals and measures to follow the Roadmap.
-Each focus area is also connected to the relevant SDG.
+Each focus area is connected to the relevant SDG.

 Future Festival Tools

 A dream team of leading organisations in events and sustainability from across Europe spent their time during the pandemic quite constructively.
 Future Festival Tools brought them together in a project to tackle the industry’s environmental impact by creating tools, resources & training for the festival industry and we show them today.
 They will help empowering event professionals across Europe to be future-ready, with green competency, tools and personal certification.
-We show you today Future Festival Tool’s:
+We show Future Festival Tools’:

 Seriously, we need to talk… about BEER.

 You honestly can’t imagine festivals without it.
 It is the standard drink of our visitors, artists and crews (after hours).
-It is a major source of income in the beverage department and at the sponsorship level.
+It is a major source of income in the beverage department and at sponsorship level.
 But what impact does beer have and how do we deal with it?

 GO GROUP‘s (almost) legendary future-mapping workshop

-Get your head, hands and hearts ready, but let u explain first: This workshop is based on the work of system scientists Otto Scharmer and Peter Sengeand at MIT -Massachusetts Institute of Technology.
+Get your head, hands and hearts ready, but let us explain first: This workshop is based on the work of system scientists Otto Scharmer and Peter Sengeand at MIT -Massachusetts Institute of Technology.
 Their Theory U process at the Presencing Institute aims at helping systems, societies and people to emerge a better future.
 The 3D Mapping is a tool we use to bring multiple dimensions and perspectives to seeing and understanding the elements of the system together (co-sensing).
 During this physical mapping process, the teams will collaboratively co-create one-or several – depending on groups size- 3D model(s) of festivals’ current reality and of the future.
 This thing actually is playful, interactive, surprising and a lot of fun, too!

 Networking events:

-The Sunday night get-together (Sun.
-16th April) As always we meet for a casual get-together on the pre-workshop evening at a nice location.
+As always we meet for a casual get-together on the eve of the workshop at a nice location.

 Registration Fee:

-- 150€ regular price incl. all fees and lunch on both days.
+• 150€ regular price incl. all fees and lunch on both days.

-- special rates for YOUROPE members or partners please chose ticket number and enter your discount code (if you think you’re eligable to a discount, but don’t have the code, please get in touch)
+• special rates for YOUROPE members or partners please chose ticket number and enter your discount code (if you think you’re eligable to a discount, but don’t have the code, please get in touch)

 This will be amazing!
 All the best & see you all in Barcelona!